Kemzzy-Dev/Zuri_week2/README.md

     ```bash
     cd your-repo

+3. Create a virtualenv with any env tool of your choice

-3. Install the required Python packages:
+4. Install the required Python packages:
     ```bash
     pip install -r requirements.txt